riteshpanjwani/metabaseutils/README.md

 ## Usage

-This library can be used to export 'question' and 'dashboard' in Metabase business intelligence tool (see https://www.metabase.com).
-Following is the example to export data/visualization from a question.
-Function to export dashboard is still under TODO.
+This library can be used to export 'question' and 'dashboard' in [Metabase](https://www.metabase.com) business intelligence tool.

+Initialize MetabaseUtils object

 ```
 import metabaseutils as mu